Abraham in Islam

-Abraham (Note: إِبْرَاهِيْمُ; /ar/; the name appears in early Quranic manuscripts in two different spellings, either أبرهَم (Abraham) or إبرهيم (Ibrahim)) is a prophet and messenger of God according to Islam, and an ancestor to the Ishmaelite Arabs and Israelites.
+Abraham in Islam, known as Ibrahim, (Note: إِبْرَاهِيْمُ; /ar/; the name appears in early Quranic manuscripts in two different spellings, either أبرهَم (Abraham) or إبرهيم (Ibrahīm)) is a prophet and messenger of God and is the ancestor to the Ishmaelite Arabs and Israelite Hebrews.
 Abraham plays a prominent role as an example of faith in Judaism, Christianity, and Islam.
-In Muslim belief, Abraham fulfilled all the commandments and trials wherein God nurtured him throughout his lifetime.
+In Islam, Abraham fulfilled all the commandments and trials wherein God nurtured him throughout his lifetime.
 As a result of his unwavering faith in God, Abraham was promised by God to be a leader to all the nations of the world.
 The Quran extols Abraham as a model, an exemplar, obedient and not an idolater.
 In this sense, Abraham has been described as representing "primordial man in universal surrender to the Divine Reality before its fragmentation into religions separated from each other by differences in form".
 Muslims believe that the Kaaba in Mecca was built by Abraham and his son Ishmael as the first house of worship on earth.
 The Islamic holy day 'Eid ul-Adha is celebrated in commemoration of Abraham's willingness to sacrifice his son on God's command, as well as the end of the Hajj pilgrimage to the Kaaba.

-Muslims believe that Abraham became the leader of the righteous in his time and that it was through him that Adnanite-Arabs and Israelites came.
+Muslims believe that Abraham became the leader of the righteous in his time and that it was through him that Ishmaelites and Israelites came.
 Abraham, in the belief of Islam, was instrumental in cleansing the world of idolatry at the time.
-Paganism was cleared out by Abraham in both the Arabian peninsula and Canaan.
+Paganism was cleared out by Abraham in both the Arabian Peninsula and Canaan.
 He spiritually purified both places as well as physically sanctifying the houses of worship.
-Abraham and Isma'il (Ishmael) further established the rites of pilgrimage, or Ḥajj ('Pilgrimage'), which are still followed by Muslims today.
+Abraham and Isma'il (Ishmael) further established the rites of pilgrimage (Ḥajj), which are followed by Muslims today.
 Muslims maintain that Abraham further asked God to bless both the lines of his progeny, of Isma'il and Isḥaq (Isaac), and to keep all of his descendants in the protection of God.